Addison Rae Flaunts Perky Cleavage While Wearing A Pearl Necklace

 "Even three of you is not enough.
 We want more, queen!" they demanded.

-Addison recently took to the social networking platform and showcased her backside in a tiny thong.
+Addison recently took to the social media platform and showcased her backside in a tiny thong.
 The celeb relaxed next to the pool while showing off her flawless figure.